delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to File for Divorce in Delaware

-Divorce in Delaware State is a legal method of ending the marital relationship between spouses.
+Divorce in Delaware is a legal method of ending the marital relationship between spouses.
 Delaware divorce proceedings occur at the Family Court division of the state’s Judicial Branch.
-Before divorce proceedings can be initiated in Delaware, either of the couples must be a resident of the state for at least six months before the divorce filing.
-Except for divorce on reasons of misconduct, the court requires intending divorcees to be legally separated for up to six months.
+Before the initiation of divorce proceedings in Delaware, either of the couple typically needs to have resided in the state for at least six months before the divorce filing.
+Except for divorce on the grounds of misconduct, the court requires intending divorcees to be legally separated for up to six months.

 According to the 2018 Delaware Vital Statistics Annual Report, the Delaware Department of Health and Social Services recorded 2,709 divorces throughout the year.
-The divorce rate made 54% of the total number of marriages recorded during the year.
-More than 50% of the divorces were marital unions that were less than ten years.
+The divorce rate comprised 54% of the total marriages recorded during the year.
+More than 50% of the divorces were marital unions that were less than ten years old.

 Do I need a Reason for Divorce in Delaware?

-However, the failure of the petitioner to establish any of this will be ruled as insufficient grounds for divorce, by the court.
-Also, the filings must satisfy the jurisdictional requirements to be sufficient enough for divorce.
+However, the court will rule that the failure of the petitioner to establish any of these will be ruled as insufficient grounds for divorce.
+Also, the filings must satisfy the jurisdictional requirements to be sufficient for divorce.

 Why do I need a Divorce Lawyer?

 A divorce lawyer stands as a legal counselor for persons looking to file for divorce in Delaware.
-Divorce lawyers are knowledgeable in the state’s divorce and annulment laws and can help prepare a good defense during court proceedings.
+Experienced divorce lawyers are generally knowledgeable about local divorce and annulment laws and may help prepare a good defense during court proceedings.
 For a contested divorce, there may be legal requirements such as valid grounds for divorce that a lawyer can help establish.
-Lawyers can also help sort issues that arise from divorce proceedings like child custody and possession of properties.
+Lawyers may also help sort out issues that arise from divorce proceedings like child custody and possession of properties.

 How do I Get Started in a Divorce in Delaware?

-To begin a divorce action in Delaware, interested persons must complete section II of the Petition for Divorce/Annulment form and file it with the clerk of Family Court within the county that the respondent lives.
+To begin a divorce action in Delaware, interested persons must complete section II of the Petition for Divorce/Annulment form and file it with the clerk of Family Court within the county where the respondent lives.
 Other forms that may be required, depending on the divorce circumstances, are available on the court’s divorce forms page.
-Either the petitioner or respondent must be residents of Delaware for at least six months to be eligible to file for a divorce.
+Either the petitioner or the respondent must be residents of Delaware for at least six months to be eligible to file for a divorce.
 Petitioners must also file a certified copy of the original copy of their marriage license.
-Individuals can file the required documents in-person or via U.S mail in any of the county courthouses that their spouse resides:
+Individuals may opt to file the required documents in-person or via U.S mail in any of the county courthouses where their spouse resides:

 Kent County Family Court